OUR PURPOSE & VISION

 A church seeking membership in this organization should communicate their desire in writing to the Administrative Team, which shall verify such church has met the conditions for membership.
-The Administrative Team may recommend a church as candidate for membership at the Annual Meeting of the organization.
+The Administrative Team may recommend a church as candidate for membership at an Executive Board Meeting or the Annual Meeting of the organization.
 The church may be received into membership upon acceptance of two-thirds of the messengers present and voting.

 Section 4: Cessation of Membership